Lloyds sells book of UK loans to Cerberus at discount

-June 4 (Reuters) - State-backed Lloyds Banking Group Plc said it would sell a book of UK commercial real estate loans to U.S. hedge fund Cerberus for 352 million pounds ($589.72 million), a 34 percent discount to their gross value.
+(Reuters) - State-backed Lloyds Banking Group Plc (LLOY.L) said it would sell a book of UK commercial real estate loans to U.S. hedge fund Cerberus for 352 million pounds ($589.72 million), a 34 percent discount to their gross value.

 The move makes Lloyds the latest European lender to offload non-core loans onto a private equity firm.